joshscurtis/pdbot/README.md

 1. Pager Duty Setup

-	This setup assumes that you have an active PagerDuty account.
+...This setup assumes that you have an active PagerDuty account.
 If you're just testing this bot and PagerDuty, they provide a 14-day free trial.

-	a.
+	..a.
 API Token
 		I. Navigate to "Configuration"->"API Access".
 		II.
 Click "Create New API Key" button.
 		III.
 Enter whatever you'd like for "Description".